The magical Algarve coast in southern Portugal is one of the most popular summer destinations in Europe, and with good reason.

 Olhão

 The town is also set by the Rio Formosa Natural Park, just a few kilometers east of Faro.
-It’s a perfect base for exploring the islands of the natural park and there are daily boats taking you out to explore Ilha da Culatra and Ilha da Armona.
+It’s a perfect base for exploring the islands of the natural park, and there are daily boats taking you out to explore Ilha da Culatra and Ilha da Armona.
 Both astounding places to walk around with long white beaches.

-Olhão has a huge food market and if you walk up the streets from the marina you’ll discover a street full of street art telling the fishing history of the town.
 This is truly a unique place to visit if you want to avoid the most touristy places and take advantage of the natural park.

 Carvoeiro

-Carvoeiro is one of the most charming little towns in the Algarve with vibrant streets and full of restaurants and bars.
-Yet, it’s got a peaceful atmosphere to it and a lot of nature scenes to explore in walking distance.
-Make sure you walk Carvoeiro boardwalk to Algar Seco where you’ll discover a natural pool and stunning caves with natural windows to the Atlantic.
+Make sure you walk Carvoeiro boardwalk to Algar Seco, where you’ll discover a natural pool and stunning caves with natural windows to the Atlantic.

 The trail takes you across the cliffs along the mesmerizing coastline and ends up at one of Portugal’s renowned beaches, Praia da Marinha, which has been nominated among the most beautiful beaches in the world more than once.

-Where to stay: Villa Welwitshia
+Where to stay: Hotel Carvoeiro Plaza

 Sagres

-At the farthest west corner of the Algarve you find the remote coastal town of Sagres.
-A paradise for surf enthusiasts, there is a multitude of surf shops and some of the best surf sites in the country starting from Sagres and up the country’s west coast.
+At the farthest west corner of the Algarve, you find the remote coastal town of Sagres.
+A paradise for surf enthusiasts, there is a multitude of surf shops and some of the best surf sites in the country, starting from Sagres and up the country’s west coast.

-You can also get boat trips from Sagres to explore the spectacular coastline from the water.
-It’s truly worth it.
 At the very tip of the Algarve, you find Sagres Fort.
-It was built to protect the town from the enemy attacks from Africa.
+It was built to protect the town from enemy attacks from Africa.
 Now it’s one of the most frequented tourist attractions in Sagres.

 Driving from Faro Airport to Sagres takes an hour and twenty minutes.
-By public transport it’s a lot more, as you might guess by now, there are no direct buses.
+By public transport, it’s a lot more, as you might guess by now, there are no direct buses.
 You’ll need to change buses in Faro and in Lagos.

 Aljezur

 One of the best Algarve towns is the lesser-visited town of Aljezur.
-With it’s stunning location about an hour north of Sagres, it’s cobble stoned streets through whitewashed houses are truly enchanting.
-Make sure you climb the 10th Century Moorish castle for spectacular views.
+With its stunning location about an hour north of Sagres, it’s cobble stoned streets through whitewashed houses are truly enchanting.
+Make sure you climb the 10th-century Moorish castle for spectacular views.

-The biggest drawing point of Aljezur is Arrifana beach which attracts surfers but also beach dwellers.
-It’s stunningly situated at the bottom of the cliffs and the view of the beach from above is picture perfect.
-There are also other surf beaches further north where the sand dunes meet the beach.
+The biggest drawing point of Aljezur is Arrifana Beach, which attracts surfers but also beach dwellers.
+It’s stunningly located at the bottom of the cliffs, and the view of the beach from above is picture-perfect.

 There are also bewildering walking routes on top of the cliffs in Sudoeste Alentejano e Costa Vicentina Natural Park that you can reach from the town, perfect for those remote sunset walks.

 Driving from Faro Airport to Aljezur takes about an hour and fifteen minutes.
-There are no direct buses (surprise!) but it can take several hours with the transfers you’ll need to take, so I highly recommend renting a car if you head up to Aljezur to save yourself the hassle.
+There are no direct buses (surprise!), but it can take several hours with the transfers you’ll need to take, so I highly recommend renting a car if you head up to Aljezur to save yourself the hassle.

 Where to stay: Vicentina Hotel